AIDC Toolkit Help

 String validation

 Validation is a requirement for any application.
 The AIDC Toolkit provides a simple but extensible validation framework built on two interfaces: StringValidation and StringValidator.
 The two are related in that an interface extending StringValidation may be passed as a parameter to the validate() method of a class implementing StringValidator to restrict validation further.
-For example, the CharacterSetValidator implementation accepts a CharacterSetValidation object that can constrain the length and limit the way numeric values are expressed (e.g., exclude zero as the first character).
+For example, the CharacterSetValidator implementation accepts a CharacterSetValidation object that can constrain the length and limit the way numeric values are expressed (e.g., exclude zero as the first character or exclude strings that are all numeric).

 The StringValidation interface is a placeholder only; it's empty, which, in a structurally typed language like TypeScript, matches any object, so it's up to StringValidator implementations to decide what the implementation type should be.